Shawn Ryan (podcaster)

-Shawn Ryan Palmisano is an American podcaster and former U.S. Navy SEAL and Blackwater contractor for the Global Response Staff (GRS), a paramilitary security wing of the Central Intelligence Agency (CIA), known for hosting the Shawn Ryan Show.
-He is also the founder and CEO of Vigilance Elite, a tactical training company.
+Shawn Ryan (born Sean Ryan Palmisano) is an American podcaster with conservative leanings and former U.S. Navy SEAL and Blackwater contractor for the Global Response Staff (GRS), a paramilitary security wing of the CIA.
+Known for hosting the eponymous Shawn Ryan Show, he is also the founder and CEO of Vigilance Elite, a tactical training company.

 Early life

-Shawn Ryan Palmisano grew up in Chillicothe, Missouri; his father was a military pharmacist.
-In a podcast episode, he recalled people calling him chink, because he is part Japanese.
+Sean Ryan Palmisano grew up in Chillicothe, Missouri, the son of a military pharmacist.
+He is of quarter-Japanese heritage.

 Military and contracting career

 Ryan enlisted in the U.S. Navy at the age of 18 and graduated from BUD/S training, achieving the designation of a Navy SEAL, serving with SEAL Teams 2 and 8.
 Ryan was deployed to Haiti and Baghdad, the latter where he guarded Iraqi politicians.
-In 2006, he left the Navy, dissatisfied, making a stint into real estate.
+In 2006, he left the Navy, dissatisfied, making a foray into real estate.
 Ryan became a contractor for the Central Intelligence Agency (CIA) and served with the Global Response Staff of the Counterterrorism Mission Center.
-He served a total of 14 years, from 2001 until 2015, across Naval Special Warfare and the CIA.

 Post-military career

 Vigilance Elite

 In December 2015, six months after completing his service as a contractor, Ryan founded Vigilance Elite.
 The company trains law enforcement and civilians in weapons handling and tactical skills, and is based in Florida.
 Ryan was inspired to found the company after watching videos of terror attacks and shooting incidents in which bystanders did not know how to react, which motivated him to begin training people for those situations.

-To prepare for filming John Wick: Chapter 3 – Parabellum, actor Keanu Reeves trained with Ryan.
-Some of the topics taught to Reeves included close-quarters combat, specifically clearing rooms.
-Videos of Reeves and Ryan training together went viral ahead of the film's release.
+To prepare for John Wick: Chapter 3 – Parabellum, actor Keanu Reeves received tactical training from Ryan in areas such as close-quarters combat and room clearing.
+Footage of their training sessions was published online ahead of the film's release.